FAQ — Attending Services in Person

 Are children welcome at services?

 Yes!
-Children are welcome, but they count towards our number of participants, so they do need to be registered.
+Children are welcome, but we need to know the names of everyone in attendance, so they do need to be registered.
 The downstairs area will be closed for now (with the exception of the gender neutral bathroom) and there is no babysitting or children’s programming, but kids are always welcome in the sanctuary.
 We ask that you supervise any children in your care closely and help them follow our new safety protocols (including wearing a mask if they are over age 2 and maintaining physical distance from people outside their household).
 We will have bags of quiet, sanctuary-appropriate activities for children to use during services, and we ask that they be returned to the “used items” bin in the lobby to be quarantined for use the following week.

 What if I have symptoms?